502 Spadina Avenue

 All figures in $000s

-Note: Ci reported net appreciation on investments and investment expenses as investment income.
-This affected total revenues by ($2.1m) in F2022, $3.3m in F2021, and $2.0m in F2020.
-To report on a cash basis, Ci backed out amortization pro-rata from program, administrative, and fundraising costs.
-Ci reported government funding from the charity’s T3010 filing with the CRA and backed the amount out of program costs.
+Note: INVESTMENTS: Ci reported net appreciation on investments and investment expenses as investment income.
+This affected total revenues by $1.4m in F2023, ($2.1) in F2022, and $3.3m in F2021.
+DEFERRED REVENUES: Ci included deferred contributions in other revenue as the audited financial statements do not separate government deferred revenue from non-government deferred revenue.
+This affected total revenues by $18k in F2023, ($160k) in F2022, and $111k in F2021.
+AMORTIZATION: To report on a cash basis, Ci backed out amortization pro-rata from program, administrative, and fundraising costs.
+GOVERNMENT FUNDING: Ci reported government funding from the charity’s T3010 filing with the CRA and backed the amount out of donations.

 Salary Information